MST-MRR/IARC-2019/tools/real_time_graph/README.md

 When creating a grapher object there is 2 optional parameters:
 ```
     get_data: (func, default get_demo_data) The function to be called to get data.
-    pan_width: (int, default 10) Time in seconds to display graph in the past.
-This is essentially the x limit.
 ```

 ## Configuration
-There is a configuration file located in the same folder as real_time_graphing.py.
-You may edit the config file by hand or using the config editor GUI.
+There needs to be a configuration file named 'config.xml' in tools or tools/real_time_graph You may edit the config file by hand or using the config editor GUI.

 Subplot settings: